 Figure 1.
 Soil pH trends over time as affected by three lime sources and the calcium carbonate equivalent (CCE) application rate.

 Figure 2.
-Soil pH as affected by three lime sources and the calcium carbonate equivalent (CCE) application rate for the sampling date about 100 days after liming (when the maximum pH was reached for most sources and rates).
+Soil pH as affected by three lime sources and the calcium carbonate equivalent (CCE) application rate for the sampling date about 100 days after liming (when the maximum pH was reached for most treatments).